joebui/FourSquare/README.md

 FourSquare
 ==========

-Four Square game created in Java.
-The program is coded by IntelliJ
+This game is created by IntelliJ.